Here are some of the programmes we have accomplished in our almost 30 year history:

 • Medical and surgical technology for a urology department (Central Hospital).
 Six sea containers of medical supplies, computers, pharmaceuticals and school supplies and toys.

-In 1993, President Mikhail Gorbachev made a personal request to Sri Chinmoy for help with the first modern hospital in Russia for children with leukemia and other hematological diseases.
+In 1993, President Mikhail Gorbachev and his wife Raisa Maximovna made a personal request to Sri Chinmoy for help with the first modern hospital in Russia for children with leukemia and other hematological diseases.
 This began our humanitarian service worldwide.
-Multimillion-dollar diagnostic and treatment equipment, medicines, hospital supplies, food and more have been sent—often on very short notice in life threatening situations
+Multimillion-dollar diagnostic and treatment equipment, medicines, hospital supplies, food and more have been sent — often on very short notice in life threatening situations.

 • Chemotherapeutic drugs for leukemia treatment and diagnostic and treatment equipment valued at 5 million USD.